Phonograph: Contemporary use and models

 New interest in records has led to the development of turntables with additional modern features.
 USB turntables have a built-in audio interface, which transfers the analog sound directly to the connected computer.
 Some USB turntables transfer the audio without equalization, but are sold with software that allows the EQ of the transferred audio file to be adjusted.
 There are also many turntables on the market designed to be plugged into a computer via a USB port for needle dropping purposes.

-Modern turntables have also been released featuring Bluetooth technology to output a record's sound wirelessly through speakers.
+Some modern turntables include Bluetooth output, enabling wireless playback through compatible speakers.
 Sony have also released a high-end turntable with an analog-to-digital converter to convert the sound from a playing record into a 24-bit high-resolution audio file in DSD or WAV formats.